All parents want their children to grow up to be fit, healthy, and strong.

-Parents want their children to grow up to be fit and strong.
-One way to ensure their well-being is to encourage your teen to make the right food choices.
-If they learn to eat healthy foods at home, they are much more likely to continue eating in the same manner when they move away from home.
+One way to ensure their well-being is to encourage your teenager to make the right food choices now.
+If they learn to cook and eat healthy foods at home, they’re much more likely to continue eating in the same manner when they move away from home.

 There are a number of ways to encourage your teen to make the right food choices.
 One of the most important is to have regular family meals.
-Many families have busy schedules these days.
-One parent has to work late, teens have after school jobs or sports, and even children have activities planned.
+Many families have busy schedules.
+One parent has to work late, kids have after school jobs or sports or other activities planned.
 It’s no wonder families often eat at different times and become disconnected from one another.

 Another way to encourage your teen to eat the right foods is to be a role model for them.
-If they see you eating junk food on a regular basis and yet you tell them to eat foods which are good for them, they could see you as a hypocrite.
-However, the reverse is also true.
+If they see you eating junk food on a regular basis but you’re telling them to eat foods which are good for them, they might view you as a hypocrite.
 If your teen sees you making good food choices, they’ll see how important you feel eating healthfully is and will be more likely to follow suit.

-To make family meals more appealing you could make the suggestion that your teen invite a friend over for dinner once a week.
-Then their friend could remain at the house studying, or if it’s on a weekend, relaxing.
-If your teen likes to cook, it could be a great opportunity for them to show off their own culinary skills.
+To make family meals more appealing, have your teenager invite a few friends over for dinner once a week.
+If your teen likes to cook, it could be a great opportunity for them to show off their culinary skills.

-Does having a family meal mean you have to have something out of the ordinary?
+Does having a family meal mean you have to cook something out of the ordinary?
 Absolutely not!
-In fact, as long as you’re together around a table sharing a meal you could be having delivery and the benefits would be the same.
-If you do choose to have pizza delivered, order something without all kinds of meats; choose more vegetables to make the pizza more healthy.
-Or you could choose to make your own healthful pizzas at home.
+In fact, as long as you’re together around a table sharing a meal you can be eating takeout and the benefits will be the same.
+If you choose to have pizza delivered, order something without all kinds of meat and go with veggies instead.
+(Or make your own healthy pizza at home!)

-Keep in mind your teen will probably require snacks in the afternoon.
+Keep in mind, your teen will probably require snacks in the afternoon.
 Rather than ban them altogether, stock up on healthy foods like fruits and vegetables.
-Low-fat yogurt, air popped popcorn and wheat crackers with cheese are other snacks you can feel good about letting your teen have.
+Greek yogurt, popcorn, and wheat crackers with cheese are other snacks you can feel good about having in your home.

 Give your teen some say about what you eat as a family.
-Of course you’ll want to quell their desire for nothing but junk food, but if they have more input into what you eat they may be less likely to fight you so hard.
+Of course you’ll want to quell their desire for nothing but junk food, but if they have more input into what you eat they may be less likely to fight you.
 Teach them how to make a meal plan and shop for groceries so they’ll be prepared when it’s time to leave home.

 Finally, as a means to encourage your teen to make the right food choices, explain to them the benefits of choosing foods carefully.
-Fruits, vegetables, low-fat, non-fried foods will provide teens with the nutrients to be at their best.
-Fast and fried foods may taste good but they can make a teen feel sluggish or even sick.
-Therefore, it is to their benefit to choose foods which are good for them.
-If you follow these suggestions, they’re sure to come around and thank you for caring.
-For more information check out Nutrition.gov.
+Fruits, veggies, whole grains, nuts, and lean proteins will provide teens with the nutrients to be at their best.
+Fast and fried foods taste good but they lead to sluggishness and ill health.